Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 ---
-title: Prestashop - Segment Tracking by Xcommerce Source
+Prestashop to Segment Tracking by Xcommerce - Source
 ---

-> (delete after reading) Include a 1-2 sentence introduction to your company and the value it provides to customers - updating the name and hyperlink.
-Please leave the utm string unchanged.

-[<Segment Tracking>](https://yourintegration.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} provides self-serve predictive analytics for growth marketers, leveraging machine learning to automate audience insights and recommendations.
+[<Segment Tracking>](https:xcommerce.eu/segment provides self-serve predictive analytics for growth marketers, leveraging machine learning to automate audience insights and recommendations.

 This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but can also federate the exported data into your other enabled Segment Destinations.